Dwight Yorke: Macarthur FC

+Trinidad and Tobago

+On 1 November 2024, Yorke became the new manager of the Trinidad and Tobago national team, succeeding Angus Eve.

 Personal life

 Yorke grew up as a Tottenham Hotspur fan and his first jersey was a white Tottenham Hotspur shirt.

-Yorke was once in a brief relationship with former model turned writer Katie Price; they have a son, Harvey, who was born in May 2002.
-He is autistic, partially blind and has the genetic disorder Prader–Willi syndrome.
+Yorke had a brief relationship with former model turned writer Katie Price that produced son Harvey, who was born in May 2002.
+He is autistic and partially blind, and has the genetic disorder Prader–Willi syndrome.
 In a 2009 interview, Yorke conceded being unfaithful to Price during their relationship, and subsequently playing no role in the upbringing of their son.
-He has not claimed paternity.
+He has not claimed paternity, despite a paternity test proving he is Harvey's father.
+He has paid no financial amount regarding Harvey's care and treatment nor visited or contacted his son.

 The Dwight Yorke Stadium in Bacolet, Tobago, constructed for the 2001 FIFA U-17 World Championship, was named in Yorke's honour.
 Yorke is a cricket fan.
 One of Yorke's closest friends is Brian Lara.
 During the 1999 Cricket World Cup, Yorke made regular appearances bringing on drinks for the West Indies cricket team.
 Yorke's older brother, Clint Yorke, is a former first-class cricketer who has represented the Trinidad and Tobago national cricket team as an opening batsman.

 Yorke featured extensively in an episode of Australia's The Biggest Loser, which aired on 28 February 2006.
 The episode involved Yorke coaching the "red team" of contestants while they competed against the "blue team" in a game of football.
 Mark Rudan, Yorke's Sydney FC teammate, was the manager of the "blue team".

 As a member of the squad that competed at the 2006 World Cup, Yorke was awarded the Chaconia Medal (Gold Class), the second highest state decoration of Trinidad and Tobago.
 He was also made a Sports Ambassador for the country.

 Yorke released his autobiography, Born to Score, in 2009.

 In December 2018, Yorke avoided bankruptcy by paying a £1.5 million debt to HM Revenue and Customs.